kitbransby/Joint_Graph_Segmentation/Datasets/README.md

 # Datasets
 ### Structure

-Please structure your directories as below:
+Structure your directories as below:
 ```
 Datasets
 │   README.md